JumpmanYouKnow/PythonNotes/TCP.md

 In python, because of the existence of GIL(one GIL per process),  so only one thread can acquire the GIL to run at the same time even, so multi-threading isn't really multi-threading in python, as threads can only run concurrently but not in parallel.
 So coroutine and multi-threading has no difference except multi-threading is heavier and slower in Python.

-In python, we use multi-processing lib for CPU-intensive tasks.
-Multi-processing lib allows each process have its own GIL.
 ###  I/O intensive in Python
 Use coroutine lib like asyncio, gevent, or framework like Tornado for I/O-intensive tasks.

 ###  CPU intensive in Python
-Use multi-processing
+In python, we use multi-processing lib for CPU-intensive tasks.
+Multi-processing lib allows each process have its own GIL.

 ### Need some sort of combination?
 Use coroutine and reimplement key module using C to avoid GIL.

 ## Multi-core CPU vs Multi-CPU
 -  In a same CPU, there can be multiple cores.
 Different cores work together and share resources.
-Across different CPUs there could be also multiple cores, but usually not a good practice because some resources are not shared, getting resources owned by other CPU is expansive.
+-  Across different CPUs there could be also multiple cores, but usually not a good practice because some resources are not shared, getting resources owned by other CPU is expansive.
-For same amount of cores, we usually have a lot better performance gain by putting them in a same CPU.
+- For same amount of cores, we usually have a lot better performance gain by putting them in a same CPU.
 Now for commercial CPU, 16 cores is pretty common.
 Multi-CPU is usually good for running completely isolated programs (not sharing any data)